A.S.

 Picture

 Aaron Schneider is a Founding Editor at The /tƐmz/ Review.
 His stories have appeared/are forthcoming in The Danforth Review, Filling Station, The Puritan, Hamilton Arts and Letters, Pro-Lit, The Chattahoochee Review, BULL, Long Con, and The Malahat Review.
 His stories have been nominated for The Journey Prize and The Pushcart Prize.
 His novella, Grass-Fed, was published by Quattro Books in the fall of 2018.
-He has a collection of experimental short fiction, What We Think We Know (Gordon Hill Press), and a novel, The Supply Chain (Crowsnest Books), forthcoming in Fall 2021 and Spring 2022 respectively.
+His collection of experimental short fiction, What We Think We Know (Gordon Hill Press) was published in 2021, and his first novel, The Supply Chain (Crowsnest Books) is forthcoming in 2023.

 Things I Do: